-We actively support earthquake resilience in our communities and have led the development of earthquake resilience plans for the City of San Francisco, State of Oregon, and State of Washington.
+We actively support earthquake resilience in our communities and have led the development of earthquake resilience plans for the City of San Francisco, the State of Oregon, and the State of Washington.
+We've played a lead role in the development of seismic retrofit ordinances in the cities of Santa Monica, Beverly Hills, Pasadena (work is still in progress), and West Hollywood.